aweijnitz/replace-js/README.md

 	node replace.js -v -i *js /home/user/projects/MyApp/src console "// console"

-*Note:* Not really a safe thing to do, unless you know all of them are on a separate line!
+*Note:* Not really a safe thing to do, unless you know all of them are on separate lines!